echavet/MitsubishiCN105ESPHome/README.md

 - [Getting Started with ESPHome and HomeAssistant](https://esphome.io/guides/getting_started_hassio)
 - [Installing ESPHome Locally](https://esphome.io/guides/installing_esphome)

+> [!NOTE]
-Note: This code uses the ESPHome [external components](https://esphome.io/components/external_components.html) integration feature.
-This means the project is not part of the ESPHome framework, it is an external component.
+> This code uses the ESPHome [external components](https://esphome.io/components/external_components.html) integration feature.
+This means the project is not part of the ESPHome framework, it is an external component not managed by the core ESPHome project.

 ### Step 3: Configure the board and UART settings